-- Given a primitive P and its transform S, is it more efficient to find the intersection in screen space, world space or object space? - Not screen space: the transform from camera to screen coordinates is not affine, specifically it is not anglepreserving.
-This would prevent many nice optimizations, such as fast bounding box tests. - Our maths aren't optimized for world space; it would be nice to have each primitive encoded as statically as possible (ideally in assembler) with minimal parametrization.
+Given a primitive P and its transform S, is it more efficient to find the intersection in screen space, world space or object space?

+- Not screen space: the transform from camera to screen coordinates is not affine and therefore not angle-preserving.
+This would prevent many nice optimizations, such as fast bounding box tests. - Our maths aren't optimized for world space; it would be nice to have each primitive encoded as statically as possible with minimal parametrization. - You only ever need one cube.